IKNL/PZP-FHIR-R4/STU3/input/pagecontent/data-exchange.md

 #### Client Request

 A client retrieves the `QuestionnaireResponse` by performing a `GET` search operation.
-The search is scoped to a specific patient and is filtered by the canonical URL of the official ACP questionnaire to ensure that only the correct form is returned.
+The search is scoped to a specific patient and is filtered by the canonical URL of the <a href="Questionnaire-ACP-zib2017.html">ACP Questionnaire</a> to ensure that only the correct form is returned.

 > GET [base]/QuestionnaireResponse?subject=Patient/[id]&questionnaire=https://fhir.iknl.nl/fhir/Questionnaire/ACP-zib2017